mawrkus/js-unit-testing-guide/README.md

 - Fast feedback for the developers, you know that you don't break anything and that you are evolving the system in a good direction
 - Having tests generates confidence to add features, fix bugs, or explore new designs

-Notice that code written without a test-first approach is often very hard to test.
+Notice how code written without a test-first approach is often very hard to test!

 • [Back to ToC](#-table-of-contents) •